-Invoice factoring and invoice discounting are both asset finance types which help businesses release cash which tied in invoices.
-A funder can be a bank, alternative financier, or invoice factoring company who lend against an outstanding debtor balance or accounts receivable.
+Invoice factoring and invoice discounting are both asset finance types that help businesses release cash which tied in invoices.
+A funder can be a bank, alternative financier, or invoice factoring company that lend against an outstanding debtor balance or accounts receivable.

 Simply put, factoring and discounting are cash flow solutions.

 Factoring makes more sense for small business owners that do not have time or staff to chase down invoice payments.

 Also, read about how to pick a factoring company

 The difference between Invoice Factoring and Invoice Discounting